E 1.0 Overview

 If a parent or legal guardian lacks access to the internet, they can contact the school at (813) 803-7903 for further assistance.

 An application must be filled out for each child.
 Applications for multiple children or incomplete applications will not be accepted.
 All deadlines for the Open Enrollment Period must be met.

-The signature of a parent or guardian on the Enrollment Application indicates that the person has read, understood, and agreed to all of the terms and conditions required for enrollment and that all information provided on the application is true and correct.
+The creation of a Lotterease account by a parent or guardian indicates that the person has read, understood, and agreed to all of the terms and conditions required for enrollment and that all information provided on the application is true and correct.

-In addition, by signing the Enrollment Application, the person is verifying that he or she has the legal authority to make educational decisions for the student.
+In addition, the person is verifying that he or she has the legal authority to make educational decisions for the student.
 Any incorrect or false information provided in reference to the Enrollment Application will be grounds for terminating the application.

-Processing Applications After Open Enrollment if Grade not at Capacity
+Processing Applications After Open Enrollment if Grade is not at Capacity

 If capacity is not reached after the established Open Enrollment Period, subsequent applications will be accepted and ordered based on the date the application was received and the preferences extended to the applicant.
 As seats become available, they will be offered to applicants according to this established order, until capacity is reached.

 Processing Applications After Open Enrollment if Grade Is at Capacity